-This year the national Semi-Finals and Final will be played at Surbiton over the weekend of 1st-2nd October.
+This year Watford reached the national Semi-Finals and Final, which were played at Surbiton over the weekend of 6th-7th October.

 The full knock-out table for this year's results and an archive of the results back to 1989 for all clubs are maintained by the Croquet Association.